easytarget/pyPWMd/README.md

 ### Commandline client
 The *pyPWMd.py* script can be run on the commandline to set and read the timers.

-Here is a simple example: see also the shell demo [client-demo.sh](./client-demo.sh).
+Here is a simple example from a Raspberry Pi (2 pwm timers):
+* Also see the the shell demo [client-demo.sh](./client-demo.sh).
 ```console
 $ sudo ./pyPWMd.py server --verbose &
 [1] 5994